 Beginning with 1999-2000 school year, LEA’s will require parents, guardians, or emancipated juveniles to provide their written irrevocable consent for a school to disclose to the DMV that the student no loner meets the conditions for a Driving Eligibility Certificate (DEC) under G. S. 20-11.
 No certificate is issued if the parent does not give consent.

-In-State Private and Home Schools should direct there questions to Rod Helder at (919) 733-4276.
+In-State Private and Home Schools should direct there questions to the Office of Non-Public Education.
 Public schools should direct their questions to their local high school principal or principal's designee.
-Colleges should direct their questions to the representative at their college or Dr. Randy Whitfield at (919) 733-7051.
+Colleges should direct their questions to the representative at their college.

 This is an approved form that must be presented at the time of application for a North Carolina Driver License or Permit.
-This certificate signifies that the student meets all requirements of:
+This certificate verifies that the student meets all requirements of: